barinali/static-blog/content/post/lazy-angular-with-webpack-and-ui-router.md

               * will follow!
               */
               require('component-a');
+              require('component-b');
+              require('component-c');
+              require('component-d');
               defer.resolve();
-            }, 'Bundle-A'); // Final string gives bundle a nice name,
+            }, 'Bundle-ABCD'); // Final string gives bundle a nice name,
                                // instead just a number.

             return defer.promise;
           }]
         },
       }
-    };
+    });

 ## Architecture of your Angular application
 The first thing to start thinking about is what belongs in your bundles. **You need to have your application designed in a module-friendly (e.g. component-based) way**.
 Some discussion about the _why_ and _how_ follows &mdash; feel free to skip if you've already purged standalone templates and controllers from your code.
-Otherwise, you'll see some ideas for refactoring, but don't worry if your codebase is too far-gone to refactor at once -- **we'll also handle how to lazy-load this "traditional" angular setup as well as component-based.**
+Otherwise, you'll see some ideas for refactoring, but don't worry if your codebase is too far-gone to refactor at once -- **we'll also handle how to lazy-load this "traditional" angular setup as well as component-based.** This is a conversion you can make gradually as well.

 Since the premise of this article is how to load your code lazily, it makes sense that the easily way to do this is if all the code for your various routes are grouped together already.
 Meaning, instead of this: